Our code of conduct follows that stipulated by Committee on Publication Ethics (COPE).

 - Prospective authors should note that only original and previously unpublished articles will be considered.
 Interested authors must consult the journal’s guidelines for manuscript submissions, prior to submissions.

-- Manuscript must be submitted online using the EasyChair portal.
+- Manuscript must be submitted online using the manuscript management portal provided by Easychair.

 - Paper submission templates can be found on the link.